Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

 Here, we collect a technical statement that shows the existence of relative good minimal models under certain assumptions.
+In particular, this statement is crucial to show that, under suitable hypotheses, a weak $\bQ$-stable morphism (resp. weak family of $\bQ$-stable pairs) is actually a $\bQ$-stable morphism (resp. family of $\bQ$-stable pairs).

-\begin{Lemma} Let $(X,\Delta)$ be a log canonical pair, and let $f \colon X \rar S$ be a projective morphism such that $\K X. + \Delta$ is $f$-pseudo-effective.
-Assume that $f$ has relative dimension at most 3 and that every log canonical center of $(X,\Delta)$ dominates $S$.
-Then, up to extracting some log canonical places of $(X,\Delta)$, $(X,\Delta)$ admits a relative good minimal model over $S$.
+\begin{Lemma} Let $(X,\Delta)$ be a log canonical pair, and let $f \colon X \rar S$ be a projective morphism to a normal variety such that $\K X. + \Delta$ is $f$-pseudo-effective.
+Assume that the general fiber of $f$ has a good minimal model.
+Then, $(X,\Delta)$ admits a relative good minimal model over $S$.
 Furthermore, if $\K X. + \Delta$ is nef over $S$, then it is semi-ample. \end{Lemma}

-\begin{Remark} The assumption on the relative dimension in Lemma \ref{lemma minimal models} is only needed to guarantee the existence of a good minimal model (possibly after extracting some log canonical center).
-If the existence of a good minimal model (possibly after extracting some log canonical places) is known by other means, then the nefness of $K_X+\Delta$ still implies its semi-ampleness, regardless of the relative dimension of $f$. \end{Remark}

 \begin{proof} Let $\pi \colon X' \rar X$ be a log resolution of $(X,\Delta)$, and let $\pi^*(K_X+\Delta)= \K X'. + \Delta' + E' + \Gamma' - F'$.
 Here $\Delta'$ denotes the strict transform of $\Delta$, the divisors $E'$, $\Gamma'$, and $F'$ are effective, $\pi$-exceptional, and share no common components.
 Furthermore, $\Gamma'$ is reduced, while the coefficients of $E'$ are in $(0,1)$.
 Let $\Xi'$ denote the reduced $\pi$-exceptional divisor, and fix a rational number $0 < \epsilon \ll 1$.
 Then, $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ is dlt, and it has the same pluricanonical ring as $(X,\Delta)$.
 Furthermore, by the addition of $\epsilon (\Xi' - \Gamma')$, every $\pi$-exceptional divisor that is not in $\Gamma$ is in the relative stable base locus of $\K X'. +\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma')$.
 Finally, by assumption and the choice of $\epsilon$, every log canonical center of $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ dominates $S$.